Biden and Trump agree on debates in June and September, but working out details could be challenging

+Hours later, Biden said he accepted an invitation from CNN to a debate on June 27, adding, “Over to you, Donald.
+As you said: anywhere, anytime, any place.”
+Trump’s campaign did not immediately respond to the June 27 debate proposal.

-Still the two camps remain far part on key questions of how to organize the debates, including agreeing on media partners, moderators, location and rules — some of the very questions that prompted the formation of the Commission on Presidential Debates in 1987.
-Biden's proposal would exclude third-party candidates, including Robert F. Kennedy Jr.
+Still, the two sides appeared to be hold significant differences on key questions of how to organize the debates, including agreeing on media partners, moderators, location and rules — some of the very questions that prompted the formation of the Commission on Presidential Debates in 1987.
+Biden's proposal would exclude third-party candidates, such as Robert F. Kennedy Jr.

+Trump’s team did not immediately weigh in on the details of the Biden proposal, but Trump expressed his desire for a large live audience.

+“I would strongly recommend more than two debates and, for excitement purposes, a very large venue, although Biden is supposedly afraid of crowds - That’s only because he doesn’t get them,” Trump said.
+“Just tell me when, I’ll be there.”

 Biden's campaign has long held a grudge against the nonpartisan commission for failing to evenly apply its rules during the 2020 Biden-Trump matchups — most notably when it didn't enforce its COVID-19 testing rules on Trump and his entourage — and Biden's team has held talks with television networks and some Republicans about ways to circumvent the commission's grip on presidential debates.